Taxotere Lawsuits for Permanent Hair Loss

 What Are The Taxotere Settlement Amounts?

-There have been no reported Taxotere settlements, and thus no settlement amount that could be used as a guideline to predict the value of a particular case.
+There have been no reported Taxotere settlements, and thus no settlement amount that could be used as a guide to predict the value of a particular case.
 That is not unusual: it is rare for drug lawsuits to be settled before there have been any jury trials.

 Does Taxotere Cause Permanent Hair Loss?